MobileRobotics-Ulaval/GamepadControl/README.md

 #GamepadControl

 This project was created to launch linux command using a gamepad (shortcuts).
 The main file is GamepadDaemon.py.
-This script waits for input of the gamepad and executes the commands associated.
+This script waits for input of the gamepad and executes the command associated.
 This

 ## Dependencies